ryanmasri13/kickstarter-recommender/reports/lebanon_deep_case_study.md

 3. Your planned launch day-of-week (Friday) is associated with lower success.
 Tuesdays and Wednesdays tend to perform best.  *(SHAP=-0.140)*
 4. A small dose of energy helps - consider rephrasing to sound more confident.  *(SHAP=-0.059)*

 **Reading:** Worth taking seriously.
-The tabular features missed something — almost certainly community trust, narrative quality of the blurb, or pre-launch audience built outside Kickstarter.
-This is a humility check on the recommender: a low score is not a verdict, it's a signal to investigate.
+The tabular features missed something, most likely community trust, narrative quality of the blurb, or pre launch audience built outside Kickstarter.
+This is a humility check on the recommender: a low score is a to investigate.

 ---